-Dinner rush is usually around 6:30pm – so we went to dinner at 5pm instead!
-By going out earlier in the evening, we were able to beat traffic, beat the dinner rush, and had time plus an appetite for dessert afterwards.
+Dinner rush is usually around 6:30pm – so go to dinner at 5pm instead!
+By going out earlier in the evening you are able to beat traffic, beat the dinner rush, do happy hour, and have time for dessert afterwards.

-We got a great table at Monello in Little Italy (located in downtown San Diego) with room for the stroller (no awkward “excuse me’s” and worrying about people bumping into our baby at that time of day, yay!).
+One of my favorite dates in San Diego that we did was made reservations at Monello in Little Italy (located in downtown San Diego) and made sure they would have room for the stroller (no awkward “excuse me’s” and worrying about people bumping into our baby at that time of day, anyway).
 We even were asked if we wanted to move to the bar for happy hour prices.
 Um, YES.
 Yes we would. 😉 Another couple must have had the same idea as us for their date night that night, because they brought in their stroller and sat at the bar too!
-Double score – date night AND the chance to meet new parent friends!
+Double score – date night AND the chance to meet new parent friends who can relate!

 3. wear something that is nursing friendly and makes you feel sexy.

-Postpartum bodies are amazing because of what they did to bring life into this world – but let’s be real, having squishy bits and awkward breastfeeding boobs and hanging on to those extra 10-20 lbs for a couple months afterwards doesn’t exaaaactyly make me feel sexy for my husband.
-So when I dressed up for our date night, I went for The Wrap Dress.
-Perfect for nursing, perfect for dressing up, and perfect for showing off some décolletage while hiding those extra lbs hanging out on my lower tummy and thighs ❤
+Postpartum bodies are amazing because of what they did to bring life into this world – but let’s be real, having squishy bits and awkward breastfeeding boobs and hanging on to those extra 10-20 lbs for a couple months afterwards doesn’t exactly make me feel sexy for my husband.

 I bought this yellow wrap dress from Brick & Main Co. and though it’s technically not a nursing dress, it does the job!
 I was even able to style it all throughout my pregnancy.
-I had to nurse izzy twice while we were out, and with the wrap dress snap at the neckline plus using my Milk Snob nursing cover, I was set to comfortably nurse in the restaurant without there being a ton of people around eating AND at our outdoor movie experience – part 2 of our romantic night out.
+With the wrap dress snap at the neckline plus using my Milk Snob nursing cover, you’re set to comfortably nurse no matter where you end up.

 5. don’t expect it to be perfect.